Safety and Quality

 Safety and Quality Activity Presentations

 A group-wide event is held each April to present reports on safety and quality activities.
 During the event, there are presentations about particularly excellent activities from the previous fiscal year and chances to share information about initiatives with all employees.
 The approximately 200 offices and affiliates in Japan engage in preliminary competitions within their respective branches and affiliates, with the selected winning groups from each advancing to a meeting of their respective business divisions.
 Those winning at their business division meetings advance to the group-wide meeting.
-Eight groups in total made presentations of their activities in FY3/2023.
-That included one presentation on safety, four on quality, and three on increasing productivity.
+Eight groups in total made presentations of their activities in FY3/2024.
+That included two presentations on safety, one on quality, and five on increasing productivity.

 Internal Award System

 Each year on the day in May set aside to commemorate KONOIKE’s founding, we present awards to offices and individuals that have made outstanding contributions to transportation safety and quality, as well as offices that have demonstrated excellence in their activities.
-For FY3/2023, 16 offices and individuals were honored in the safety category, 39 in the transportation category, 21 in the quality category, 23 in the distinguished service category, and 43 in the excellence activities category.
+For FY3/2024, 23 offices and individuals were honored in the safety category, 44 in the transportation category, 36 in the quality category, 19 in the distinguished service category, and 41 in the excellence activities category.

 Activities With Our Clients